 Ginger Rogers' Century: A Retrospective of Her Life and Career

-Rogers greatest fame comes from her ten films made with Fred Astaire and the legendary dance numbers they performed.
-In addition to representations of poster art from their films Roberta, Follow the Fleet, Swing Time and Shall We Dance, the exhibit features photographs, original scripts, and letters from Fred Astaire.
+Rogers greatest fame came from her ten films made with Fred Astaire and the legendary dance numbers they performed.
+In addition to representations of poster art from their films Roberta, Follow the Fleet, Swing Time and Shall We Dance, the exhibit featured photographs, original scripts, and letters from Fred Astaire.
 Also on exhibit are the roller skates Rogers wore in the fantastic skating duet with Astaire in Shall We Dance.

 This exhibition is no longer on view.